tompos2/proton_mail_auto_select_next_message/README.md

 ## What is a userscript?

+A userscript is a mini program that enhances or modifies the functionality of a website.
+It runs in your web browser by injecting javascript into the current webpage and can customize the appearance, add new features, or automate tasks.
+Userscripts are installed and managed using a browser extension like Tampermonkey.

 ## Installation

 To use this user script, you need to have the Tampermonkey browser extension installed.
 Follow these steps to install Tampermonkey and the user script: